 For example, if one of your values is prestige, buying a designer handbag might be quite fulfilling.
 But if that is not one of your values, spending your money on something else (or saving it!) will bring you more satisfaction.

 There is no set rule on how many personal core values you should have.
 Ideally, you’ll have enough to cover all the facets of your complex self, but not too many.
 You don’t want to feel torn in too many directions.
 Most people settle on about five.

 Before you go ahead and work on defining your own, let’s take a look at an example of a personal core values list.
 Here are five common personal core values (along with a brief explanation about what each one means):

 There are times in life when you need to go a mile a minute, and there are times that call for rest.
 Someone who values balance believes in maintaining a healthy balance in all aspects of their life, whether that’s work/life balance or how to balance togetherness and alone time.

 A value of discipline means you respect yourself and your time.
 You set goals and you stick to them.
 Ultimately, someone who values discipline also values the freedom that such discipline brings.
-(If you are someone who struggles with discipline, check out this article for tips on how to improve your self-discipline).

 Family is one of the most common core values.
 It is the belief that family is of utmost importance and that quality time spent together creates a meaningful life.